najoshi/nik-presents/README.md

-## A simple digital media frame which is also an homage to PiPresents
+## A simple digital media frame whose name is an homage to PiPresents